List of Barney characters: Tina

 Tina is a character from the Barney franchise.
 First appearing in the Barney & the Backyard Gang video The Backyard Show, she also appeared in Barney & Friends, with her first appearance being "The Queen of Make-Believe".
-Tina lives with her sister Luci, her mother, her cat Whiskers, and her frog Bouncer.
+Tina lives with her big sister Luci, her mother, her cat Whiskers, and her frog Bouncer.
 She loves animals, bugs, sing songs in the car, square dance to country music, and climb trees.
 Her favorite food is macaroni and cheese.

 Luci

 Luci is a character from the Barney franchise.
 First appearing in the Barney & the Backyard Gang video The Backyard Show, she also appeared in Barney & Friends, with her first appearance being "My Family's Just Right For Me".
-Luci lives with her sister Tina, and her cat Whiskers.
+Luci lives with her little sister Tina, and her cat Whiskers.
 She loves winter, playing the guitar, cartwheels and tap dancing.
 Her favorite food is salad.

+Adam

+Adam is a character who appeared in seven of the eight videos of Barney & the Backyard Gang.
+In Campfire Sing-Along, he was replaced with Jeffrey because Alexander Jhin wasn't available at the time that video was filmed.
+Like Amy, Adam did not appear in Barney & Friends because Alexander Jhin was also unavailable in that series along with Becky Swonke.

 Amy

-Amy is a character who appeared all eight videos of Barney & the Backyard Gang.
+Amy is a character who appeared in all eight videos of Barney & the Backyard Gang.

 Jason

-Jason is a character who appeared in the first three videos of Barney & the Backyard Gang.
+Jason is a character who only appeared in the first three videos of Barney & the Backyard Gang.
 He is able to tap dance and likes animals.
 However, he can also make waves with his arms, which he likes to do as well.

 Michael

 Michael is a character from the Barney franchise.
 First appearing in the Barney & the Backyard Gang video The Backyard Show, he also appeared in Barney & Friends, with his first appearance being "The Queen of Make-Believe".
-Michael lives with his sister named Amy, his parents, and their dogs, Buster and Sparky.
+Michael lives with his little sister named Amy, his parents, and their dogs, Buster and Sparky.
 He likes to search for rocks when camping, meaning that he has a rock collection at home in a box.
 Michael is also a school crossing guard.
 In addition to his favorite food being cold watermelons, Michael is able to play the cello because he likes music; he is also known for playing soccer, however.

 Kim

 Kim is a character who appeared in various Barney episodes like with Barney & Friends episodes from Seasons 4 through 6.
 She lives with her parents, an older sister, and an adopted baby brother, and she has a friend named Kristen.
 Kim prefers to dance and sing.
 However, she also knows how to play the flute.
 Her favorite bear is the giant panda.
-In "A Picture of Health" it was revealed that Kim once damaged her foot and needed to head to the hospital for an X-ray.
+In "A Picture of Health" it was revealed that Kim once accidentally damaged her foot and needed to head to the hospital for an X-ray.